 RULE 9.8.
 ACCOUNTING FEE.
 The Board may establish a fee for permittee requested accounting regarding production reports, transport reports, water use fee payments, or other accounting matters pertaining to the permittee's account which the District does not routinely maintain in its accounting of a permittee's records.
 Should a material District error be discovered, the accounting fee, if any, will be fully refunded.
 Permittees may request one review of their account per fiscal year without charge.
-[Amended April 8, 2008]
+[Amended April 8, 2008] [Amended July 2, 2019]

 RULE 9.9.
 WELL LOG DEPOSIT.
-The Board may establish a well log deposit to be held by the District and returned to the depositor if well logs are submitted to the District within sixty (60) days following surface completion of the well.
+The Board may establish a well log deposit to be held by the District and returned to the depositor if well logs are submitted to the District within sixty (60) calendar days following surface completion of the well.
 The depositor will receive one-half the well log deposit for well logs received by the District after the sixty (60) day period, less expenses incurred by the District to obtain submission of the well logs.
-[Amended April 8, 2008]
+[Amended April 8, 2008] [Amended May 12, 2020]